pchanial/python-for-data-scientists/source/ndarray.rst

 The NumPy array ``ndarray`` is defined by 4 attributes:

   :dtype: The common type of the array's data.
-It can be a basic type.
-TBD quaternions
+It can be a basic type, such as integers, floats or strings of fixed length.
+Numpy provides many more basic types than Python does (``int8``, ``int16``, ``int32``, ``float16``, ``float32`` etc.).
+We will see that these basic dtype can be combined to create structured dtype, which are similar to records (or C struct).
+Extension provide quaternions as dtype.

           .. warning:: The name ``float128`` is misleading.
 This data type is unlikely to represent quadruple precision (but C type ``long double`` instead).
 Try: